TreeViz/metastyle/README.md

 phylostylotastic reborn
 =======================

 We have taken over this repo for a broader project than the original phylostylotastic.
 The general thrust of it is to move things forward with regard to supporting portable renderings of richly annotated trees with data.
+The phylostylotastic approach is one part of one possible approach to this challenge.

 ## Our plan